TABLE OF CONTENTS

 High chargeback rates and issues with subscription customer retention deter many banks from accepting businesses with recurring payment processing.
 They don’t have the infrastructure or the risk mitigation procedures to support subscription businesses.
-Luckily, a high-risk subscription merchant account is one of the many options available for continuity business owners looking to accept credit cards online.
+Luckily, a high risk credit card processing account is one of the many options available for continuity business owners looking to accept credit cards online.

 Do not make the mistake of considering only the price when choosing your merchant account.
 You need to understand the components and factors that necessitate the price.
-With that in mind, the following factors are what you should consider to avoid any potential pitfalls.
+With that in mind, the following factors are what you should consider avoiding any potential pitfalls.

 Ask yourself what you and your business needs.
 Do you need to accept credit cards, checks, direct deposits, or alternative payment methods?
-Depending on the extent of payments that you choose to accept, different processors will be able to set up the gateway on your website shopping cart.
+Depending on the extent of payments that you choose to accept, different credit card processing companies will be able to set up the gateway on your website shopping cart.

 It is important to compare and contrast the many merchant service providers available in today’s market.
 You need to find a merchant service provider that will be able to support and help you grow.
 Take a look at their offerings and compare them to your business needs.

 - Do you need a risk mitigation suite?

 - Are they able to accept recurring payments?